 - (i) Depreciation expense is allocated based on assumed useful life of property, plant and equipment.
 Should the useful life differ from the initial estimate, an adjustment would be made in the statement of operations. - (ii) The cost estimates are updated periodically during the life of a mine to reflect known developments, (e.g. revisions to cost estimates and to the estimated lives of operations), and are subject to review at regular intervals.
 Decommissioning, restoration and similar liabilities are estimated based on the Company's interpretation of current regulatory requirements, constructive obligations and are measured at fair value.
 Fair value is determined based on the net present value of estimated future cash expenditures for the settlement of decommissioning, restoration or similar liabilities that may occur upon decommissioning of the mine.
 Such estimates are subject to change based on changes in laws and regulations and negotiations with regulatory authorities.
-As at May 31, 2017 and 2016 there were no decommissioning liabilities. - (iii) The assessment of any impairment of exploration and evaluation assets, and property, plant and equipment is dependent upon estimates of the recoverable amount that take into account factors such as reserves, economic and market conditions and the useful lives of assets.
-Management has concluded there were no impairment indicators with respect to exploration and evaluation assets and property, plant and equipment in fiscal 2017.
-An impairment charge of \$31,611 was made in fiscal 2016 for costs associated with surrendered claims. - (iv) Provisions for income taxes are made using the best estimate of the amount expected to be paid based on a qualitative assessment of all relevant factors.
+As at May 31, 2018 and 2017 there were no decommissioning liabilities. - (iii) The assessment of any impairment of exploration and evaluation assets, and property, plant and equipment is dependent upon estimates of the recoverable amount that take into account factors such as reserves, economic and market conditions and the useful lives of assets.
+An impairment charge of \$8,289 was made in fiscal 2018 for costs associated with surrendered claims.
+Management has concluded there were no impairment indicators with respect to other exploration and evaluation assets and property, plant and equipment.
+In fiscal 2017 management concluded that there were no impairment indicators and no impairment charge was required. - (iv) Provisions for income taxes are made using the best estimate of the amount expected to be paid based on a qualitative assessment of all relevant factors.
 The Company reviews the adequacy of these provisions at the end of the reporting period.
 However, it is possible that at some future date an additional liability could result from audits by taxing authorities.
 Where the final outcome of these tax-related matters is different from the amounts that were originally recorded, such differences will affect the tax provisions in the period in which such determination is made.